A new surge of logical attacks on ATMs: what the Belgian experience teaches

 In June and July 2020, ATMs of the Belgian bank Argenta were attacked by hackers.
-Using special software, the criminals seized control of the ATMs and withdrew all the cash that was there.
-The bank not only suffered financial and reputational losses, but was also forced to take out of service 143 ATMs with a similar software stack to avoid a recurrence of incidents.
+Using special software, the criminals seized control of the ATMs and withdrew all the cash.
+The bank not only suffered financial and reputational losses but was also forced to take out of service 143 ATMs with a similar software stack to avoid a recurrence of incidents.

 What happened in Belgium?

 As soon as it became known about ATMs’ attacks in Belgium, Diebold Nixdorf began his own investigation of the incident.
 It turned out that in all cases, ProCash 2050xe ATMs with the CMD-v4 cash dispensing module were attacked.
 The attackers destroyed part of the fascia to gain physical access to the ATM computer, then disconnected the USB cable connecting the dispenser and the ATM computer, and connected this cable to their own computer or laptop (so-called ‘black box’), which directly sent the command to the dispenser to dispense all cash.
 This type of attack is called the black box attack.

 Black box attacks are one of the varieties of jackpotting, which means hacking into the ATM security system using special software that allows you to take control of cash withdrawal.

 As a rule, when jackpotting, hackers use ready-made malware or their own code.
 However, as the investigation believes, during the attacks in Belgium, the hackers installed components of the ATM software stack on the black box, which they used to interact with self-service devices.
 This method of hacking is not unique, but it has never been seen in Europe before.